lcarlier/EasyMock/docs/architecture.md

 The logic of the main code is actually very simple and written to be modular.

 There are 2 modules:
-- the parser: responsible of parsing the C code and to return a representation of the functions that are parsed in a specific header file.
+- the parser: responsible for parsing the C code and to return a representation of the functions that are parsed in a specific header file.
 The parsed function are represented using the [EasyMock internal objects](#user-content-eio).
-- the code generator: responsible of taking the representation given by the parser and to generate the code that mocks the functions.
+- the code generator: responsible for taking the representation given by the parser and to generate the code that mocks the functions.

 Each of those modules is instantiated and executed as needed by the main